VladShkolnikov/Linear-time-python-realization-of-Suffix-Array/README.md

 SuffixArray is a python list, containing the 0-based indexes of the suffixes, ordered lexicographically.

-LCP is a python list, containing the longest common prefix of suffixes i and i-1 from SuffixArray.
+LCP is a python list, containing the length of the longest common prefix of suffixes i and i-1 from SuffixArray.
 By definition LCP[0]=0